WHAT TO DO IN THE WICKEDEST GHOST TOWN, JEROME ARIZONA

 The town is littered with old machinery, cars, and tons of other antiques making this a must-see destination.
 Hours are 9-5 daily.

-When Jerome was booming with over 15,000 people, mixed with booze and the rough crowd of miners, this jail was a busy spot.
+When town was booming with over 15,000 people, mixed with booze and the rough crowd of miners, this jail was a busy spot.

 Haunted Hamburger is a fun and good place to grab a bite to eat.
-With plenty of outdoor seating and tremendous views, you won’t be disappointed.
-If you need a Jerome souvenir they have a large gift shop as well.
+With plenty of outdoor seating and tremendous views, it’s a fun place

 Grapes Restaurant is a favorite in town and serves up healthy Mediterranean style foods.
 They have a plentiful selection of local wines that will pair perfectly with any one of their cheese and meat plates.